Oxytetracycline

 Oxytetracycline is an antibiotic from the tetracycline class.
 Oxytetracycline is used to treat acne, rosacea and other bacterial infections.
 It works by targeting bacteria responsible for causing inflammation and lesions on the face.

-It is suitable for most people; however commonly not recommended for pregnant or breastfeeding women.
+It is suitable for most people; however, it is not commonly recommended for pregnant or breastfeeding women.
 In this case, an antibiotic known as erythromycin can be prescribed.

-It is recommended to use a topical treatment, such as Differin or Epiduo, alongside an oral antibiotic to treat acne.
+It is recommended to use a topical treatment, such as Differin or Epiduo, in conjunction with an oral antibiotic to treat acne.

 How does Oxytetracycline work on acne?

-Oxytetracycline prevents the growth and spread of a bacterium responsible for acne called Propionibacterium acnes.
+Oxytetracycline prevents the growth and spread of Propionibacterium acnes, a bacterium responsible for acne.

-These bacteria live on the skin's surface and feed on a waxy substance secreted by sebaceous glands called sebum.
+These bacteria reside on the skin's surface and feed on a waxy substance secreted by the sebaceous glands, known as sebum.
 Most sebaceous glands are associated with hair follicles and produce a crucial oily secretion – sebum – which waterproofs the hairs and maintains the skin's suppleness.
 After feeding on the sebum, the bacterium excretes fatty acids and other substances which irritate the sensitive sebaceous glands, resulting in inflammation and redness in the area.

-Oxytetracycline attacks the bacteria, which allows the skin to heal — resulting in a reduction in redness and inflammation.
+Oxytetracycline targets the bacteria, allowing the skin to heal and resulting in a reduction in redness and inflammation.

 How long does Oxytetracycline take to work on acne?

-Oxytetracycline takes between 4 and 6 months to treat acne, though more complicated or severe acne may take longer.
+Oxytetracycline typically takes between 4 and 6 months to treat acne, although more complicated or severe cases may require longer treatment periods.
 If you do not notice an improvement in your condition after 6 months, you can reach out to one of our prescribers.

 You will not notice an immediate change after taking Oxytetracycline.
 It may take several weeks for Oxytetracycline to start working, so you should continue taking it for as long as prescribed.